ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("esDesign")` is developed to implement adaptive enrichment designs.  esDesign functions to conduct simulation studies of adaptive enrichment designs include the following strategies:  without early stopping boundary; with sample size re-estimation procedure; with Sample Size Re-estimation Procedure based on Futility and Efficacy Stopping Boundaries for the continuous endpoint.
 Simulation studies can also be conducted for these additional designs: Marker Sequential Test design; standard design; sample size re-estimation procedure..

 -   `r pkg("ewoc")` performs simulations to obtain operating characteristics for dose escalation overdose control designs for phase I clinical trials such that the probability of overdose is controlled explicitly.
-The design was first introduced by Babb et al. (1998) <doi:10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9>.
+The design was first introduced by Babb et al. (1998) <[doi:10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9](https://doi.org/10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9)>.

 -   `r pkg("Mediana")` provides a general framework for clinical trial simulations based on the Clinical Scenario Evaluation (CSE) approach.
 The package supports a broad class of data models (including clinical trials with continuous, binary, survival-type and count-type endpoints as well as multivariate outcomes that are based on combinations of different endpoints), analysis strategies and commonly used evaluation criteria.

--   `r pkg("NCC")` is an R package that allows users to simulate platform trials and perform treatment–control comparisons using non-concurrent control data (Krotka et al. (2023) <doi:10.1016/j.softx.2023.101437>).
+-   `r pkg("NCC")` is an R package that allows users to simulate platform trials and perform treatment–control comparisons using non-concurrent control data based on Krotka et al. (2023) <[doi:10.1016/j.softx.2023.101437](https://doi.org/10.1016/j.softx.2023.101437)>.
 The package supports simulation of complex platform trial designs with continuous or binary endpoints and a flexible number of treatment arms that enter the trial at different time points and accommodates different treatment effects among the arms and includes several patterns for time trends using frequentist approach (e.g., regression model adjusting for time as a fixed effect mixed model adjusting for time as a random factor, and regression splines), the Bayesian time machine a meta-analytic predictive prior separate analysis, and pooled analysis.

 -   `r pkg("RABR")` conducts simulations of the Response Adaptive Block Randomization (RABR) design to evaluate its type I error rate, power and operating characteristics for binary and continuous endpoints.
-For more details of the proposed method, please refer to Zhan et al. (2021) <doi:10.1002/sim.9104>.
+For more details of the proposed method, please refer to Zhan et al. (2021) <[doi:10.1002/sim.9104](https://doi.org/10.1002/sim.9104)>.

 -   `r pkg("rpact", priority = "core")` provides simulation tools for means, rates, survival data, and count data, enabling the evaluation of adaptive sample size or event number recalculations based on conditional power, as well as the assessment of treatment selection strategies in multi-arm trials.

 -   `r pkg("simglm")` Simulates regression models, including both simple regression and generalized linear mixed models with up to three level of nesting.
 Power simulations that are flexible allowing the specification of missing data, unbalanced designs, and different random error distributions are built into the package.

 -   `r pkg("UnifiedDoseFinding")` provides the setup and calculations needed to run a dose-finding trial with non-binary endpoints and performs simulations to assess design's operating characteristics under various scenarios.
-Three dose finding designs are included in this package: unified phase I design (Ivanova et al. (2009) <doi:10.1111/j.1541-0420.2008.01045.x>), Quasi-CRM/Robust-Quasi-CRM (Yuan et al. (2007)<doi:10.1111/j.1541-0420.2006.00666.x>, Pan et al. (2014) <doi:10.1371/journal.pone.0098147>) and generalized BOIN design (Mu et al. (2018)<doi:10.1111/rssc.12263>).
+Three dose finding designs are included in this package: unified phase I design based on Ivanova et al. (2009) <[doi:10.1111/j.1541-0420.2008.01045.x](https://doi.org/10.1111/j.1541-0420.2008.01045.x)>, Quasi-CRM/Robust-Quasi-CRM based on Yuan et al. (2007) <[doi:10.1111/j.1541-0420.2006.00666.x](https://doi.org/10.1111/j.1541-0420.2006.00666.x)> and Pan et al. (2014) <[doi:10.1371/journal.pone.0098147](https://doi.org/10.1371/journal.pone.0098147)>, and generalized BOIN design by Mu et al. (2018) <[doi:10.1111/rssc.12263](https://doi.org/10.1111/rssc.12263)>.

 ### Analysis